KoroleffLaszlo/KademliaCluster/README.md

 # KademliaCluster
-A distributed hash table using Kademlia topology and clustering techniques to reduce latency for local lookups.
+A distributed hash table using Kademlia topology and clustering techniques to reduce latency for network lookups.